loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 Now that all contracts and accounts have been mapped you can transfer tokens and ETH to the `Rinkeby` Gateway contract.

-Let's start by minting some of the `MyRinkebyToken` ERC721 tokens, and transferring one of them to the `Basechain`:
+Let's start by minting some of the `MyRinkebyToken` ERC721 tokens, and transferring one of them to Basechain:

 ```bash
 # mint some tokens on Rinkeby